Future Cartographic is a community for creative writing and art.

 - providing editing assistance

-- collaborations on ideas and issues that matter
+- collaborations on art projects and on ideas and issues that matter

 - experiments on ideas that might not matter at all